Setting goals for permaculture design projects: The G in GOBRADIME stands for Goals!

 Check out this article about interviewing stakeholders, and use the sample below to create your own, then conduct interviews of yourself and the other people who will be involved in your project.

-Sample Interview Questionnaire by Jude Hobbs (she was Heather Jo’s first teacher)
+Sample Interview Questionnaire on setting goals for permaculture design projects by Jude Hobbs (she was Heather Jo’s first teacher)

 Tool #2: SMARTER Goals

 When we start out as permaculture designers, there is a natural urge to rush it.
-Draw a map, scribble out some interconnected ideas, and start digging!
+Draw a map, scribble out some interconnected permaculture project ideas, and start digging!

 As you refine your goals, you’ll need to refer back to your ethical commitments, and consider the biological, socioeconomic, and personal/emotional costs and benefits, should these goals be accomplished.
 This brings us to tool #3: